 What are you looking for?

 There are tons of different reasons people get pets.
 Some people really want the companionship.
 They want someone who relies on them and never leaves their side, no matter what happens.
-The love and non-judgement of animals is unlike any human friendship you’ll have.
+The love and non-judgment of animals is unlike any human friendship you’ll have.
 They’re always glad to see you, even if you had a really bad day.
 It can also be lots of fun and make you responsible for somebody other than yourself.

 Pets are also known to help reduce stress and make you feel less lonely, which can have a positive impact on your mental health.
 Some kinds of pets, like dogs, force people to get out of the house and exercise more often, because they need to be walked, which can be a great motivation for staying healthy.